alexandremathiasdonnat/Quantitative-Research-Projects/01-Discrete_Time_Models/README.md

 **Hi there! 👋**

+## About

+*Behind every sophisticated trading algorithm lies a discrete model : a clean mathematical playground where randomness meets reason.
+Everything begins here: a world where prices evolve step by step, and where arbitrage disappears under the right probability measure to keep markets fair.*

 ## Content

 This section introduces the **foundations of discrete-time financial models**, combining both **rigorous theory** and **numerical applications in Python**.